Spacetime approach to force-free magnetospheres: Force-free electrodynamics

 \subsubsection{Action}

-One can arrive directly at the force-free conditions (\ref{EulerCurrents}) starting from the usual Maxwell action $-\tfrac{1}{2}\int F\w *F$, expressed as a functional of the potentials, \beq S^{\rm FF} = -\frac12\int d\phi_1\w d\phi_2\w * (d\phi_1\w d\phi_2). \eeq Variation of this action with respect to $\phi_1$ and $\phi_2$ yields conservation of the Euler currents (\ref{EulerCurrents}) as a pair of Euler-Lagrange equations.\footnote{These Euler currents are the Noether currents associated with the global symmetries $\phi_1 \rightarrow \phi_1 + f_1(\phi_2)$ and $\phi_2 \rightarrow \phi_2 + f_2(\phi_1)$ of the action \eqref{SFF}. \SG{It would be interesting to figure out the general one}} This action, and the Hamiltonian formulation derived from it, were given by \citet{uchida1997general}.\footnote{An alternate approach \citep{thompson-blaes1998,buniy-kephart2014} is to supplement the usual Maxwell action for the vector potential with a Lagrange multiplier term enforcing the degeneracy condition, $S= -\frac12\int F\w *F -\l F\w F$.
+One can arrive directly at the force-free conditions (\ref{EulerCurrents}) starting from the usual Maxwell action $-\tfrac{1}{2}\int F\w *F$, expressed as a functional of the potentials, \beq S^{\rm FF} = -\frac12\int d\phi_1\w d\phi_2\w * (d\phi_1\w d\phi_2). \eeq Variation of this action with respect to $\phi_1$ and $\phi_2$ yields conservation of the Euler currents (\ref{EulerCurrents}) as a pair of Euler-Lagrange equations.\footnote{These Euler currents are the Noether currents associated with the global symmetries $\phi_1 \rightarrow \phi_1 + f_1(\phi_2)$ and $\phi_2 \rightarrow \phi_2 + f_2(\phi_1)$ of the action \eqref{SFF}.} This action, and the Hamiltonian formulation derived from it, were given by \citet{uchida1997general}.\footnote{An alternate approach \citep{thompson-blaes1998,buniy-kephart2014} is to supplement the usual Maxwell action for the vector potential with a Lagrange multiplier term enforcing the degeneracy condition, $S= -\frac12\int F\w *F -\l F\w F$.
 The resulting Euler-Lagrange equations are $d*F = d\l\w F$ and $F\w F=0$, another formulation of FFE.
 We learn from this that $J=d\l\w F=d\l \w d\phi_1 \wedge d\phi_2$ for some scalar field $\l$, which immediately implies the force-free conditions \eqref{EFFFE}.
-(Conversely, it is possible to show that $J$ has this directly from the force-free conditions \eqref{FFabJ} and $dF=0$.)} Note that the Lagrangian is quadratic in time derivatives, so the equations of motion are second order in time derivatives.
+(Conversely, it is possible to show that $J$ has this form directly from the force-free conditions \eqref{FFabJ} and $dF=0$.)} Note that the Lagrangian is quadratic in time derivatives, so the equations of motion are second order in time derivatives.

 The action is a scalar, so the stress-energy tensor is conserved when the equations of motion are satisfied.
 This is to be expected, since our starting point was the force-free condition which implies that the field transfers no energy or momentum to the charges.
 Moreover, the dynamics shares the symmetries possessed by the $*$ operator on 2-forms, namely symmetries and Weyl rescalings of the metric.
 This implies, for instance, that in a stationary axisymmetric spacetime there are conserved Killing energy and axial angular momentum currents, and that force-free electrodynamics shares with vacuum electrodynamics the property of depending only on the conformal structure of the spacetime.
 The potentials can also be restricted by a symmetry ansatz before variation, to directly obtain the equations governing the symmetric solutions.